DRMacIver/notebook/ideas.md

 * [ ] The "Why are you saying this?" heuristic
 * [ ] Support Group and how to run your own
 * [ ] You're probably underestimating how bad school was
-* [ ] The tyrranny of false positives as a driver of homophily
 * [ ] Plausible deniability as a technical feature
 * [ ] Clearing out emotional noise
 * [ ] Fixing anxiety